Why Invest In Precious Metals

 Open Your IRA Account

 Many financial experts believe that gold is the ultimate hedge against inflation.
-As a matter of fact, the most consistent factor in determining the price of gold has been inflation – because as inflation goes up, the price of gold generally goes up along with it.
+As a matter of fact, the most consistent factor in determining the price of gold historically has been inflation – because as inflation goes up, the price of gold generally goes up along with it.
 And the more money that the Federal Reserve prints, the less the U.S. dollar is worth.
 After Nixon took the dollar off the gold standard, U.S. inflation reached its highest level in 1974, 1975, 1979, 1980 & 1981.
-During those years interest rates hit an all-time high, and the average real return on stocks, as measured by the Dow, was -12.33%; the average real return on gold was a robust 130.4%.
+During those years interest rates hit an all-time high.
+The average real return on the Dow was -12.33%, and the average real return on gold was 130.4%.

 Don't forget, gold is bought and sold in U.S. dollars, so any decline in the value of the dollar causes the price of gold to rise.
 For now, the U.S. dollar is the world’s reserve currency: the primary medium for international transactions, the principal store of value for savings, the monetary denomination in which commodities and equities are calculated, and the currency primarily held by the world’s central banks.
 However, now that it has been stripped of its gold backing and is drastically losing purchasing power, Central Banks all around the world are purchasing gold to hedge against all the U.S. dollars that they now hold.

-Any acquisition of gold/silver over $1500 in California does not carry a tax burden.
+You do not have to pay any sales taxes on your acquisition of gold/silver over $1500 in California.
 You can hold your metals “year after year,” and you are only taxed when you liquidate.

-Current law exempts many precious metal coins from government reporting (no IRS 1099 form) during the purchasing and liquidation process.
-This means there is no unncessary government oversight of your gold.
-Non-reportable gold coins have also been exempt from past government recalls.
-Privately held gold is how many wealthy families have passed down their savings to future generations.
+Current law exempt many precious metal coins from requiring us to collect your personal information and report it to the government (no IRS 1099 form) during cash outs.
+This means no collection of your personal information by us nor government oversight on your gold coins.
+These coins have also been exempted from past government recalls.
+Privately held gold coins are precisely how many wealthy families have passed down their savings to future generations.

 Gold is recognized around the world as a symbol of timeless wealth.
 Gold and silver are highly liquid, meaning they can easily and quickly be converted to cash; and some banks now include gold in their list of liquid assets.
 You can liquidate any gold you acquire through Monetary Gold, any gold dealer, coin shop, exchange or precious metals firm around the world.
 Gold is bought & sold 24 hours a day, 7 days a week.

 Unlike paper assets, gold has intrinsic value and for centuries it has protected the wealth of kingdoms, empires, monarchies, and generations of everyday investors.
 It has survived the collapse of countless fiat currencies, inflation, deflation, financial crises, and natural calamities.
-In today’s economy, most investment strategies possess risk, and holding paper assets like stocks, bonds and mutual funds alone --- can put your financial future in jeopardy.
+In today’s economy, most investment strategies possess risk, and holding similarly correlated assets alone -- can put your financial future in jeopardy.

-Gold's value is countercyclical to traditional assets; and it has proven to be a safe haven for investors, institutions and central banks during history's most notorious economic downturns.
-It is commonly called the “crisis commodity” because it tends to outperform other investments during periods of political upheaval and/or economic collapse.
 The very same factors that cause other investments to bottom out, will traditionally cause the price of gold to rise – which is why having your assets properly allocated to gold makes for a stable and robust portfolio.
-As national debt rises, banks fail, and currencies around the world begin to lose value, governments have always rescued themselves with the printing press, making their currency worth far less and gold worth far more.
+As national debt rises, banks fail, and currencies around the world begin to lose value, governments have always rescued themselves with the printing press, making their currency worth less and gold historically worth more.
 Gold rises highest when confidence in government is the lowest, like right now.

-The world has spent the last decade getting deeper into financial crises, while gold has increased from the low $255.95 to a high of $1821.75 – a staggering increase of over 530%.
-No investment can guarantee you profit, but the simple fact is while the stock market has aggressively fluctuated, gold has grown steadily year after year.
+The world has spent the last decade getting deeper into financial crises, while gold has increased from a low of $255.95/oz. to a high of $1821.75/oz. – an astounding rise of over 530%.
+No investment can guarantee you profit, but the simple fact is that while other asset classes have wildly fluctuated, gold has grown steadily year after year.

-Did your financial advisor recommend gold back then?
+Did your financial expert recommend gold back then?

-All of this gold buying is to hedge against the billions of dollars in paper assets that the banks continue to hold but no longer trust.
+All of this gold buying is to hedge against the billions of dollars in other asset classes that they hold but no longer trust.
 From 2002 to 2012 global gold demand increased by 600%.
 Since most spending on gold is discretionary, its market structure is far more diverse than most commodities.
 About 50% of gold demand comes from the Jewelry sector; 38% comes from investments, while technological applications in industry, medicine and dentistry account for about 12%.

 Due to steady, high demand --- the global supply of gold is dramatically decreasing.
 In the last 10 years, gold related exploration efforts have increased and yet global mining production has decreased.
 Many of the world large deposits and high-grade gold veins have already been discovered.
 Much of the gold ore deposits that are ‘easy’ to mine --- the low-hanging fruit, if you will --- are now empty, leaving only the deeper ore that is much more expensive to dig, mine and process.
 Add gold's diverse uses in jewelry, medicine, machinery, electronics and other applications, and you have a looming supply crisis.